-“she’s also that rare composer whose music manages to be instantly listenable and emotionally resonant without any compromise to its sophistication.” – textura
+That rare composer whose music manages to be instantly listenable and emotionally resonant without any compromise to its sophistication. —Textura

-Born and raised in Northern NY, Bellor earned a PhD in music composition at Eastman School of Music, a Master of Music degree in composition at Syracuse University, and a Bachelor of Arts degree in music at Cornell University.
-Her primary composition teachers included David Liptak, Bob Morris, Andrew Waggoner, Sally Lamb-McCune, and Steven Stucky.
-She is on the music composition faculty at the University of Nevada, Las Vegas, and artistic director of the new music series, Nextet.
-For more information, please visit www.jenniferbellor.com.
+Born and raised in northern NY, Bellor earned a PhD in music composition at Eastman School of Music, a Master of Music degree in composition at Syracuse University, and a Bachelor of Arts degree in music at Cornell University.
+Her primary composition teachers included David Liptak, Robert Morris, Andrew Waggoner, Sally Lamb-McCune, and Steven Stucky.
+She is Assistant Professor of Music Composition at the University of Nevada, Las Vegas, where she is Artistic Director of the new music series, Nextet.
+For more information, visit www.jenniferbellor.com.